Eight4aWish/eurorack_firmware/README.md

 ## User Guide

-See `docs/USER_GUIDE.md` for UI navigation and per-patch operation details (home menu, edit mode, Euclid modes, and controls).
+See `docs/PICO2W.md` for Pico 2 W UI navigation and per-patch details.
+See `docs/TEENSY_MOVE.md` for Teensy-specific wiring and behavior.

 ## Build